lasiqueira/matches/README.md

 ## Building

-Run `gradle clean build` in the command line interface.
+Run `./gradlew clean build` in the command line interface.

-Run `gradle bootBuildImage` in the command line interface.
+Run `./gradlew bootBuildImage` in the command line interface.

 ## Testing

-Run `gradle clean test` in the command line interface.
+Run `./gradlew clean test` in the command line interface.

 ## Running